Crispy Fish Tacos with Brown Sugar Onions and Spiced Sour Cream

 Place the breaded fish onto your tray and continue with the remaining fillets.

-Cover and refrigerate until you are ready to cook (see notes)
+Cover and refrigerate until you are ready to cook (see note 2)

 Place some sheets of kitchen towels on a large platter and place a large non-stick frying pan over a medium heat.